oakes680/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive  - Uses a few set break points looks good on a few devices.
+Responsive -   Looks  good on thousands of devices uses media queries and responsive units

 2. Describe what it means to be mobile first vs desktop first. mobile first means  starting  building mobile  layout first then use  min-width media queries to do desktop.
 Desktop first is the opposite - starting with desktop then use max-width media queries to do smaller design like mobile and tablet.